Remarks on modules of finite projective dimension: Homology of Tensor Products

 \section{Homology of Tensor Products}

-Throughout this section, \( (R,\fm,k) \) denotes a commutative Noetherian local ring, and all modules are finitely generated unless otherwise specified.
+Throughout this paper, \( (R,\fm,k) \) denotes a commutative Noetherian local ring, and all modules are finitely generated unless otherwise specified.
 The notation \( \pd_R(-) \) (resp. \( \id_R(-) \)) denotes projective (resp. injective) dimension, and \( \Gdim_R(-) \) denotes Gorenstein dimension.

 We begin with the following conjecture.

 \begin{conjecture}[Vasconcelos {\cite{2010}}] There exists an integer \( e \) such that if \( M^{\otimes e} \) is torsion-free over an integral domain, then \( M \) is free. \end{conjecture}